spacechase0/StardewValleyMods/SpaceCore/docs/README.md

     * `flash durationInSeconds`
     * `setRaining locationContext true/false` - Sets a location context as raining (or not).
 In vanilla, valid location contexts are "Default", "Island", and "Desert" (case sensitive).
     * `screenshake intensity durationInSeconds` - Shake the screen for a certain amount of time.
 For intensity, `1` will be basically nothing.
 It's in pixels difference from the base screen position, so try something like 5 or 10 to start with.
+    * `setZoom factor` (factor of 4 is zoomed in 400% - don't zoom out (ie. less than 1), the game doesn't like it)
+    * `smoothZoom targetZoomFactor durationInSeconds`
+    * `setEngaged npc asRoommate weddingOffset` - `npc` = NPC internal ID, `asRoommate` = true if this is a roommate, false otherwise, `weddingOffset` = how many days away the wedding should be, minimum of one (pushed back for invalid wedding dates like festivals).
 * Vanilla Asset Expansions
     * Objects - These are in the asset `spacechase0.SpaceCore/ObjectExtensionData`, which is a dictionary with the key being an object's unqualified item ID, and the value being an object containing the following fields:
         * `CategoryTextOverride` - string, default null (no override)